rya-sge/access-denied/_posts/2024-01-31-arbitrum-introduction.md

 Reference: [3.
 Patch Thursday — Risks on CEX’s Confirmation Number on Arbitrum and Optimism](https://medium.com/chainlight/patch-thursday-risks-on-cexs-confirmation-on-arbitrum-and-optimism-7ee25a1d58bf)

+### Governance and Upgrade

+The Arbitrum governance has two main bodies:

+- **The DAO** - represented by holders of the $ARB token, and votes to pass proposals.
+- **The Security Council**
+  -  is made up of a 9 of 12 multisig that can take quick action in case of an emergency
+  -  And a 7 of 12 multisig that can take slow action for routine upgrades that bypass the DAO vote.

+According to a [L2Beat report](https://drive.google.com/file/d/182ycEW8C2wk5tGd3X1tG8oQfUy9WmSJk/view), the Security Council can perform emergency upgrades directly through the *UpgradeExecutor*, see also [github.com/ArbitrumFoundation/governance/#l1-upgrade-executor](https://github.com/ArbitrumFoundation/governance/blob/main/docs/overview.md#l1-upgrade-executor)

+Such an upgrade can be executed instantly without any delay.

+Thus, the Security Council can instantly upgrade the chain.
+In case of emergency (security issue), it allows the Council to perform a patch "quickly" to save e.g. user founds.

+But, it also means that If this Council acts maliciously, they can steal user funds.

+However, as indicated in the [L2Beat report](https://drive.google.com/file/d/182ycEW8C2wk5tGd3X1tG8oQfUy9WmSJk/view), the Security Council member list is publicly known, and the members are legally bound (by a contract with Arbitrum Foundation) to act with integrity.

 ## Advantage and Disadvantage

+### Advantages

 The main advantages of Arbitrum is :